Asset Tracing in the UK

 UK Asset Tracing

 If the defendant has no cash, you need to look at their assets.
 But a person’s assets will not always be immediately apparent.
 This is where asset tracing comes in.
 Here at Global Investigations, we specialise in asset tracing.
 This is so that claimants have a full and complete picture of their debtors, how much they are worth, and how much they can afford to pay.
 If a debtor has enough money in assets, these assets can be seized and sold at auction in order to settle the debt.

 What does asset tracing in the UK involve?
 A variety of investigative methods, including searches and asset tracking software, are used to trace assets in the UK and internationally.
 Searches look at stocks and shares, vehicle and marine purchases, businesses, undeclared and offshore bank accounts and property owned in the UK and overseas.

 Asset tracing in the UK can also be used to find hidden assets.
 It’s increasingly common for reluctant debtors to try and protect their assets by trying them up in other companies or shipping them abroad.
 But with Global Investigations, they won’t stay hidden for long.
 We can use sophisticated software and techniques to track and trace hidden assets in the UK and overseas.

-Global Investigations can provide you a clear and complete picture of your debtor, giving you full confidence when you decide to initiate court proceedings that you will be able to recover your debt.
-For more information on how we can help with asset tracing in the UK, call us free on 0800 073 3555, or from mobiles on 0208 287 7770.
+Global Investigations can provide you with a clear and complete picture of your debtor, giving you full confidence when you decide to initiate court proceedings that you will be able to recover your debt.
+For more information on how we can help with asset tracing or tracing debtors, call us free on 0800 073 3555, or from mobiles on 0208 287 7770.